 Shortage of affordable housing in United Kingdom is a rising issue due to an increasing population coupled with an increase of immigrants coming into the UK to study, live and work (Parliament.UK, 2016).
 The Economic Affairs Committee in its report ‘’Building more Homes’’ states that the government must each year build 300,000 to tackle the Housing crisis (House of Lords - Select Committee on Economic Affairs 1st, 2016-2017).
 Due to demand for affordable housing, both the public and private sector are struggling to meet the demand several countries are researching into how 3D technologies can be best used to solve this problem.

-Over the past 35 years, they has been an increase in innovation of 3D printed technology from just using a few types of polymers to metal and ceramic predominately small scale less than 1 m cube parts.
-Today we can see a huge variety of polymers, metal alloys, ceramics, certain plastics and concrete like mixtures, used in the additive manufacturing sector.
 One of the challenges is to produce a paste like material mixture, strong enough that without support will withstand the structures forces of subsequent layer addition.
 The limited fundamental research has emphasized the need to determine optimum and efficient mix designs for Building Additive Manufacturing (BAM).

 2. Literature Review of Additive Manufacturing & 3D Concrete Printing (3DCP)M